dotnet/iot/src/devices/SoftPwm/samples/README.md

-# Led PWM with softPwm
+# Led PWM with SoftPwm

 ## Schematic